FerrisMind/Calcutron/README.md

 ## Stack Visualization

-The top of the calculator shows the current stack state, displaying up to 3 of the most recent entries.
+The top of the Calcutron shows the current stack state, displaying up to 3 of the most recent entries.

 ## Dependencies